alpcansoydas/ELM472-Machine-Learning/readme.md

-This repo contains homeworks from GTU ELM472-Introduction to Machine Learning course.
+This repo contains homeworks and term project from GTU ELM472-Introduction to Machine Learning course.